 Our External Advisory Board (EAB) includes individuals from every sector of the health care industry.
 Several former EAB members have received Platinum Fellow designation to recognize their extraordinary service.

 Patricia F. Anderson is Emerging Technologies Librarian at Taubman Health Sciences Library at the University of Michigan.
-Since 1995, her work has focused on health and the Internet, when she became design chair and webmaster for the HealthWeb collaboration.
+Since 1995, when she became design chair and webmaster for the HealthWeb collaboration, her work has focused on health and the Internet.

-She specializes in emerging technologies to facilitate outreach and support for health care consumers and educators.
-Additional professional interests include education, science 2.0, consumer health, health literacy, and community building.
+She specializes in emerging technologies to support education, research, clinical care, productivity and outreach.
+Her trendspotting foci range from social media to virtual worlds, the microbiome to mobile, biohacking to comics, the maker movement to tech mining.
+Additional professional interests include accessibility and disability, systematic review methodologies, science communication, search engines and metadata, digital storytelling, e-patients, plain language and health literacy, and community building.
 Publications include the Medical Library Association Encyclopedic Guide to Searching and Finding Health Information on the Web.
-She blogs at ETechLib and Cool Toys.
+She blogs primarily at ETechLib and can be found online in many places as @pfanderson.

 Kristine Austin is CEO of KS Austin Communications, which has created strategic digital marketing programs for clients like Stanford Healthcare, The Turek Clinic and EMQ FamiliesFirst.